motion-canvas/motion-canvas/CONTRIBUTING.md

 ## Working on Issues

 Before you start working on an issue make sure that no one is assigned to it.
 Otherwise, you may duplicate other people's efforts.
 If somebody claims an issue but doesn't follow up for more than two weeks, it’s fine to take it over, but you should still leave a comment.
 You should also assign yourself to any issue you're working on, to let others know.

 ## Semantic Versioning

 Motion Canvas follows [semantic versioning][semver].
-Due to [the limitations of `semantic-release`][semantic-release] the major version is not set to zero.
-Nevertheless, Motion Canvas is still in early development and breaking changes are very much expected and welcome.
-Before the public release to npm, the version will be reset back to `1.0.0`.

 ## Making a Pull Request